-Cash Transfer Revenues - Cash transfer revenues totaled \$134.1 million for the year ended December 31, 2011, an increase of \$32.6 million, or 32%, from the comparable period in 2010.
-The increase was primarily the result of period-over-period growth of 29% in the number of cash transfers sold.
+Cash Transfer Revenues - Cash transfer revenues totaled \$165.2 million for the year ended December 31, 2012, an increase of \$31.1 million, or 23%, from the comparable period in 2011.
+The increase was primarily the result of period-over-period growth of 22% in the number of cash transfers sold.
 The increase in cash transfer volume was driven both by growth in our active card base and growth in cash transfer volume from third-party programs participating in our network.
-Third party programs participating in our network contributed approximately 17% of total cash transfer revenues for the year ended December 31, 2011, versus 13% of total cash transfer revenues for the year ended December 31, 2010.
+Third party programs participating in our network contributed approximately 23% of total cash transfer revenues for the year ended December 31, 2012, versus approximately 17% of total cash transfer revenues for the year ended December 31, 2011.
+We believe our cash transfer revenues for the second half of 2012 were adversely impacted by changes in our competitive environment and our implementation of voluntary risk control mechanisms.

-Interchange Revenues - Interchange revenues totaled \$141.1 million for the year ended December 31, 2011, an increase of \$32.7 million, or 30%, from the comparable period in 2010.
-The increase was primarily the result of period-over-period growth of 24% in the number of active cards in our portfolio, an increase in the average transactional volume of the active cards in our portfolio and a 55% increase in gross dollar volume, which was driven by the factors discussed above under "Card Revenues and Other Fees."
-During the first three quarters of 2011, our interchange revenues benefited from a large number of taxpayers who elected to receive their tax refunds via direct deposit on our cards and using those funds for purchase transactions.
+Interchange Revenues - Interchange revenues totaled \$164.6 million for the year ended December 31, 2012, an increase of \$23.5 million, or 17%, from the comparable period in 2011.
+The increase was primarily the result of period-over-period growth of 4% in the number of active cards in our portfolio and a 13% increase in purchase volume.
+We believe our interchange revenues for the second half of 2012 were adversely impacted by changes in our competitive environment and our implementation of voluntary risk control mechanisms.

-Stock-based retailer incentive compensation - Our right to repurchase lapsed as to 441,720 shares issued to Walmart during the year ended December 31, 2011.
-We recognized the fair value of the shares using the then-current fair market value of our Class A common stock, resulting in \$17.3 million of stock-based retailer incentive compensation, an increase of \$3.9 million, or 29%, from the comparable period in 2010.
-While our stock price was generally lower in 2011 than it was in 2010, the increase in stock-based retailer incentive compensation reflected the fact that we recorded four fewer months of this expense in 2010 than we did in 2011 as we first issued the shares subject to repurchase in May 2010 in connection with entering into our amended prepaid card agreement with Walmart and GE Capital Retail Bank in May 2010.
+Stock-based Retailer Incentive Compensation - Our right to repurchase lapsed as to 441,720 shares issued to Walmart during the year ended December 31, 2012.
+We recognized the fair value of the shares using the then-current fair market value of our Class A common stock, resulting in \$8.3 million of stock-based retailer incentive compensation, a decrease of \$9.1 million, or 53%, from the comparable period in 2011.
+The decrease was the result of a lower stock price in the year ended December 31, 2012 compared with the corresponding period in 2011.